AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/workfront-integrations-1.md

 [!DNL Workfront] has many partner integrations  enrich your [!DNL Workfront] experience.

-Examples of existing partner offerings include integrations with [!DNL Salesforce.com], [!DNL Oracle Responsys], and [!DNL Microsoft Visual Studio].
+Workfront has many partner integrations that enrich your Workfront experience.
+Examples of existing partner offerings include integrations with Claravine, RWS Group, and more.

-For more information about these and other partner integrations, see the [[!DNL Workfront] Marketplace](https://www.workfront.com/enterprise/marketplace/apps/).
+For more information about these and other partner integrations, see the [Exchange Marketplace](https://exchange.adobe.com/apps/browse/ec?page=1&partnerLevel=All&product=WRKFRNT&sort=RELEVANCE).

 ## [!DNL Workfront] API

 The [!DNL Workfront] API enables you to extend and enhance your [!DNL Workfront] experience by leveraging our public API.
 You can create your own integrations using our open API.

 For a detailed list of available objects in the [!DNL Workfront] API, see the [!DNL Workfront] [API Explorer](../../wf-api/general/api-explorer.md).